Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 II.2 The Structural Incompleteness

 The self-model is missing exactly the part of the observer that is doing the modelling.
-It cannot contain a complete representation of the process that generates it, because that process includes the self-model itself, leading to the infinite regress that the formal apparatus forbids.
+It cannot contain a complete representation of the process that generates it: each added layer of self-description is itself more structure to describe, and the budget that would fund the regress is the same finite budget doing the living — the completeness is unaffordable (Conjecture P-4), not merely unbuilt.

 This means the self-model is always behind the observer — modelling what the observer was a moment ago, not what it is at the moment of modelling.
 The self is always slightly in the past relative to the process that constitutes it.
 You never quite catch yourself in the act of being yourself.